Hello WCASHRM Members,

 - Monthly topics that are relevant and of concern to Human Resource professionals.

 - Monthly newsletters with information relating to the chapter, SHRM and HR industry.

 - Certification study groups.

 - The opportunity to post jobs at no cost on our website.

 REFER A MEMBER!

 Have a local membership only?
 Consider joining SHRM for access to thousands of essential resources to help you stay at the forefront of the HR profession.
 For more information, visit SHRM’s Membership Page.
-Renew or join through June 30, and use promo code TOTE2020 to receive a free SHRM tote bag.

-If you have any questions, please don’t hesitate to contact me at [email protected], or call me at 501-624-2172.
+If you have any questions, please don’t hesitate to contact me by clicking on my name below or calling me at 501-624-2172.